sffjunkie/astral/src/doc/index.rst

            were on the day previous to the day asked for.
 Only manifested for timezones with a large positive offset.
 ---------- --------------------------------------------------------------------
+2.0        This is a code refactor as well as an update so it is highly likely
+           that you will need to adapt your code to suit.

-2.0        Now only compatible with Python 3.6 and greater due to the
-           use of data classes
+           Now only compatible with Python 3.6 and greater due to the use of data classes

            New :class:`~astral.Observer` data class to store a latitude,